securepixels/securepixels/README.md

 <h1 align="center"> 🌻 Welcome to my Github! </h1>

-Hi👋🏾, I’m Christie — a software engineer turned cybersecurity enthusiast with a growing focus on cloud security, data privacy, and automation.
-With over seven years of experience in software development, I’m now blending my technical expertise with my passion for safeguarding individuals and organizations in the digital world.
+Hi👋🏾, I’m Christie — a software engineer transitioning into cybersecurity, with a growing focus on cloud security, data privacy, and automation.
+With over seven years of experience in software development, I’m now channeling my expertise into building secure, scalable solutions while mentoring and empowering others on similar paths.

-This GitHub repository is where I document my journey, showcase my work, and share resources for others who are breaking into or growing in the field of cybersecurity.
-My mission is to create secure, scalable solutions while fostering a community of learning and collaboration.
+This GitHub is not just a collection of code—it’s a reflection of my journey and passion for learning.
+From hands-on projects to curated resources, you’ll find a mix of everything that fuels my curiosity and drives my mission to make technology safer for all.

  What You’ll Find Here <br>
 	• Hands-on Projects: <br>